AI Glossary

 Performance

-The efficiency and effectiveness of AI systems, including model accuracy, computational speed, resource utilization, and scalability
+The efficiency and effectiveness of AI systems, including model accuracy, computational speed, resource utilization, and scalability.

 performanceoptimizationefficiency+4